Asana/random-one-on-one/README.md

 Enjoy your random one on one

-### Contributing to the project
+## Contributing to the project
 We recommend setting up a virtual environment to install and run your python environment.
 By doing so, you can eliminate the risk that Asana Random one on one python dependencies and settings will be mixed up with any such dependencies and settings that you may be using in other projects.
 Once you have that activated (see [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) below), you should install all required python dependencies using

-`pip3 install -r requirements.txt`.
-`pip3 install -r requirements-dev.txt`.
+`pip3 install -r requirements.txt -r requirements-dev.txt`

-## Installing a Virtual Environment for Python
+### Installing a Virtual Environment for Python

 See [these instructions](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for help in setting up a virtual environment for Python, or use the following TL;DR version: